 Certain disputes, for unascertained amounts are pending in the Labour Courts, Telangana Since, the chance of appellants succeeding in their claims is less than probable, the Company does not expects any liability in this respect.

-" Not
+Not

-ascertainable "
+ascertainable

-" Not
+Not

-ascertainable "
+ascertainable

 Notes:

-(a) The Income tax authorities had re-opened the income tax assessment of the Company for the assessment year 200405 later than the periods permitted by the provisions of the Income Tax Act, 1961 and thereby demanded an additional tax amount of H693.33 on account of disallowance of certain prior period expenditure recognized by the Company in the computation of gross total income for the assessment year then ended.
+(a) The Income tax authorities had re-opened the income tax assessment of the Company for the assessment year 2004-05 later than the periods permitted by the provisions of the Income Tax Act, 1961 and thereby demanded an additional tax amount of ?693.33 on account of disallowance of certain prior period expenditure recognized by the Company in the computation of gross total income for the assessment year then ended.
 Aggrieved by the order of the Income Tax department, the management had filed an appeal with the higher authorities which had been successfully decided in favour of the Company.
 The Income Tax department has however filed an appeal with the Hon'ble High Court of Telangana in this regard, which is pending final outcome.
 However, on the basis of its internal assessment and considering the order of the first level appellate authority, the Company is confident of securing an favourable order from the High Court and accordingly, no adjustments have been made to the standalone financial statements in this regard.

 (c) Our Company purchased land in Survey No. 490/2 situated at Bonthapally Village, Jinnaram Mandal, Medak District.
-The Revenue department issued notices to our Company for resumption of the said land on the ground that the same was "assigned land" Our Company has filed an application before the Collector, Medak District for regularization of the said land as per the applicable laws.
+The Revenue department issued notices to our Company for resumption of the said land on the ground that the same was "assigned land".
+Our Company has filed an application before the Collector, Medak District for regularization of the said land as per the applicable laws.
 Our Company also filed a writ petition before the High Court praying for an order not to take any coercive steps.
 The High Court vide its order dated March 18, 2011 directed the revenue department to not take any coercive steps till the disposal of the representation filed by our Company.

 The matter is pending before the Collector, Medak District.
 The management believes that the outcome will be in favour of the Company and hence no adjustment is made in the financial statements.

-(d) During the financial year ended March 31, 2008, the Commissioner and Inspector General of Stamps and Registration (CIGSR), Andhra Pradesh has vide it's order dated February 22, 2008 has cancelled the registration of the land parcel owned by the company situated at Bonthapally pursuant to complaint made by one of the seller.
+(d) During the financial year ended March 31,2008, the Commissioner and Inspector General of Stamps and Registration (CIGSR), Andhra Pradesh has vide it's order dated February 22, 2008 has cancelled the registration of the land parcel owned by the Company situated at Bonthapally pursuant to complaint made by one of the seller.
 Aggrieved by the aforesaid order the Company has filed a writ petition challenging order of CIGSR with Hon'ble High Court of Telangana (the 'Court') as the Company was not involved during the proceedings.
 The Court has vide its order dated December 31, 2010 has directed to maintain the status quo with regards to the possession of the property till further orders passed.
 Proceedings of the case are still pending with the court.
 The management is confident that orders will be in the favour of the Company, hence no adjustment is deemed necessary to these standalone financial statements.

-41. Leases
+41. LEASES

-1. The aggregate depreciation expense on right-of-use assets of H 321.35 is included under depreciation and amortization expense in the Statement of Profit and Loss.
+1. The aggregate depreciation expense on right-of-use assets of ?
+491.56 (March 31, 2024: ?
+321.35) is included under depreciation and amortization expense in the Statement of Profit and Loss.

-2. Rental expense recorded for short-term and low value leases was H 33.44 for the year ended March 31, 2024.
+2. Rental expense recorded for short-term and low value leases was ?
+77.84 (March 31,2024: ?
+33.44) for the year ended March 31, 2025 (Refer Note 28).

 3. The Company does not face a significant liquidity risk with regard to its lease liabilities as the current assets are sufficient to meet the obligations related to lease liabilities as and when they fall due.

-In accordance with Ind AS 108 - 'Operating segments' segment information has been given in the consolidated financial statements of the Company and therefore no separate disclosure on segment information is given in these standalone financial statements.
+In accordance with Ind AS 108 - 'Operating segments', segment information has been given in the consolidated financial statements of the Company and therefore no separate disclosure on segment information is given in these standalone financial statements.

-44. The Code on Social Security 2020 ('the Code') relating to employee benefits, during the employment and post-employment, has received Presidential assent on September 28, 2020.
+45. The Code on Social Security 2020 ('the Code') relating to employee benefits, during the employment and postemployment, has received Presidential assent on September 28, 2020.
 The Code has been published in the Gazette of India.
 Further, the Ministry of Labour and Employment has released draft rules for the Code on November 13, 2020.
 However, the effective date from which the changes are applicable is yet to be notified and rules for quantifying the financial impact are also not yet issued.
-The Company will assess the impact of the Code and will give appropriate impact in the financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published.

-45. The Company has a process whereby periodically all long term contracts (including derivative contracts) are assessed for material foreseeable losses.
+46. The Company has a process whereby periodically all long term contracts (including derivative contracts) are assessed for material foreseeable losses.
 At the year end, the Company did not have any long-term contracts (including derivative contracts) for which there were any material foreseeable losses.

 i The Company does not have any Benami property, where any proceeding has been initiated or pending against the company for holding any Benami property.